Anonymous6281/composer-assistant-anonymous-RPR/README.md

 # composers-assistant-REAPER
 Welcome to the repository for Composer's Assistant for REAPER.
 If you're looking for the repository for the academic version of this project instead, click here: https://github.com/Anonymous6281/composer-assistant-anonymous

 Installation is a bit more involved than your average REAPER script.
-If you want to know whether Composer's Assistant is right for you before you attempt to install it, please watch this video for audio examples and to learn how it works: https://youtu.be/Zo_nqxSZKOw
+Before you attempt to install Composer's Assistant, please watch this video for audio examples and to learn how it works: https://youtu.be/Zo_nqxSZKOw

 **Installation instructions:**